naseemfasal/infijs/README.md

 # infi.js
-InfiJs is light weight Javascript framework for building forms and file uploading.
+InfiJs is light weight Javascript framework for building forms and file uploading in few seconds with ajax validation and sending back to backend server.
+This library have optional built in form validation error styling.

 Included features :